SystemsGenetics/KINC/README.md

 cd ..
 ```

-## Using ACE GUI / Console
+## Using the KINC GUI or Console

-ACE provides two separate libraries for GUI and console applications.
+ACE provides two different libraries for GUI and console applications.
 The `GUI` variable in `KINC.pro` controls which library KINC uses.
 By default, KINC is built as a GUI application.
 When run as a GUI application, KINC prints the console equivalent of every analytic as it is run.

 # Usage